 In photography and videography, I find that a green screen is an essential backdrop to have on hand.
 It is right up there with the standard white, gray, and black backdrops.
 So, knowing how to make your own green screen can really come in handy.

-However, the products required to make a green screen can be very cost prohibitive, especially if you are just starting out and are on a very tight budget.
+However, the products required to make a green screen can be very cost-prohibitive, especially if you are just starting out and are on a very tight budget.

 About Green Screens…

 I use Photoshop for all of my photo editing and Final Cut Pro X for all of my video editing.
 Most other editing software will work the same, but the basic concept is that you isolate the green color (this is called keying) and then, drop in whatever background you want.
 By some form of magic, the green is completely replaced with your new image.

-My backdrop measures 4′ x 6′, but you can make one as large or as small as needed.
-You can even paint an entire wall, if that is something that you might need.
+This green screen measures 4′ x 6′, but you can make one as large or as small as needed.
+You can even paint an entire wall if that is something that you might need.

-Technical Aspects of Green Colors…
+Technical Aspects of Green Screen Colors…

-Skin tone has a lot of red in it, so a good green screen needs to be completely without red.
+Skin tone has a lot of red in it, so a good green screen needs to be completely without red or as close as possible.
 Otherwise, the keying may distort or grab pixels from your skin.

 Another important thing to remember is that lighting plays into your color choice A LOT.
 A true green would have RGB values of something like 0,255,0.
 However, that is way too intense for me and most lighting situations.

 So, I decided to go with a shade that has less luminance and one that incorporates a touch of blue.
-(If that all sounds a bit too technical, just stay with me for a moment longer).
+If that all sounds a bit too technical, just stay with me for a moment longer.